 All of these soups provide a perfect balance of soft and crunchy, mild and spicy, noodles and broth – a special something that will make your mouth water when you contemplate your meal hours later.

 Now, another treat they have perfected is a version of their ramen they call Naked Ramen.
-It’s not considered ramen in Japan, but it’s a unique take on the ramen meal and is perfect for a hot CA summer and for the vegetarian and vegan connoisseur.
+It’s not considered ramen in Japan, but it’s a unique take on the ramen meal and is perfect for the vegetarian and vegan connoisseur.
 This is the ramen without the soup, but, with a sweet sesame glaze, and a fresh lime for squeezing, it’s certainly not lacking!
 And, at Tatsu, it’s the favorite summertime meal!

 “Tatsu” means dragon in Japanese, and is the perfect name for this place of ramen feasting, not only because its founder was born in the year of the dragon, but because the essence of this restaurant and its ramen soups brings a powerful feeling of good things to come.